s-fifteen-instruments/QKDServer/docs/source/Running/dockerContainer.rst

 Building
 --------

-To build the image, run the following code inside the QKDServer directory:
+Docker builds images as instructed by the ``Dockerfile``.
+To build the QKDServer image, run the following code inside the QKDServer directory:

 .. code-block:: docker

   docker build --tag <username>/qkdserver:<tag> .

 The period at the end tells docker to build the image from the Dockerfile in the current directory (QKDServer).
-The --tag option and the stuff the follows attaches a name to the docker image for easier identification later.
+The ``--tag`` option and the stuff that follows attaches a name to the docker image for easier identification later. ``<username>`` and ``<tag>`` are arbitrary, but something that makes sense to the user is recommended.

 Warning: Building the image takes approximately 26 minutes.
-This is due to some known issues with python wheels and alpine-linux https://pythonspeed.com/articles/alpine-docker-python/ .
+This is due to some known issues with missing python wheels and alpine-linux https://pythonspeed.com/articles/alpine-docker-python/ .
 The main time sink comes from building numpy from source.
 There may be a future update to move QKDServer to other python images, maybe Ubuntu or Debian.